YaniKolkas/JenkinsJobActivator/README.md

 # JenkinsJobActivator
-Simple python api with tkinter GUI to for remote activation of a job
+Simple python app using tkinter for GUI to for remote activation of a job